oVirt/ovirt-web-ui/DEVELOPERS.md

 #### Auto-Open browser
 When the dev server is started, it will attempt to open a new browser window/tab on your system default browser to the app's running URL.
+By default it will try to open a chromuim based browser.If there is no such browser available on the system the `yarn start` command will fail.
 This behavior can be modified by specifying the `BROWSER` environment variable.
 Possible values are:

     BROWSER=none               # disable the feature
     BROWSER=google-chrome      # open a new tab in chrome on Linux